commonquail/java-reverse-loop-benchmark/README.md

 for the time it takes to convince a maintainer that the reverse loop has no off-by-one errors than to write the slower version.

+> After writing the above I realised some of my reverse loops did in fact have
+> an off-by-one error to their detriment.
+I then found the same error in the
+> blog post.
+Correcting this did not seem to affect the outcome, though.

 Caching the array length did yield a speedup over not caching it, but the difference was even smaller than the difference between forward and reverse loops.